 Allison McCarroll, Co-Founder, COO: Allison McCarroll has instrumental experience working with underserved youth aged 5-18 through her years of volunteer service with Big Class (now 826 New Orleans) in New Orleans and The Mountain Retreat and Learning Center in North Carolina.
 She has a passion for literacy and community improvement, showcased through her and her husband’s volunteer work building and installing Little Free Libraries in Central City, providing free access to books to youth and adults in that neighborhood.
 She brings over 15 years experience in project management, administrative leadership, and community service advocacy and commitment to JRNOLA.
 As a strong advocate for youth literacy, she has embedded herself in countless hours of volunteer work with multiple non-profit organizations, both in her hometown of New Orleans, and in North Carolina, where she attended high school and earned a B.A. in Sociology from the University of North Carolina at Greensboro.
-When Sam approached her in 2017 to help get JRNOLA off the ground, she thought all her prayers had been answered, having finally been given the opportunity to work full time to amplify youth voices, rather than just in her spare time.
+When Sam approached her in 2017 to help get JRNOLA off the ground, she thought all her dreams had come true, having finally been given the opportunity to work full time to amplify youth voices, rather than just in her spare time.

 Nick Boulet, Senior Photographic Intern: Nick is a Senior at Loyola University New Orleans, finishing up a degree in journalism.
 Before moving to New Orleans for college, he grew up in Berkeley, California.
 He is a photographer and photojournalist and loves every second of what he does.
 Seeing progress in both himself and the student journalists at JRNOLA is what he works for.
 Nick has a passion for photography telling stories through pictures.
 Aside from photography, Nick enjoys outdoor activities like fishing and hiking.
 He also enjoys sports like skateboarding, snowboarding and plays pick up basketball with his friends.
 Through Loyola, Nick became an FAA certified drone pilot and spends time flying around taking aerial photos and video.
 When he’s not using his DSLR, Nick is honing his craft by practicing analog photography using a 35mm camera.
 Nick has had his work published on NOLA.com and his school’s newspaper, The Maroon.

 Junior Journalists (Fall 2018/Spring 2019)